Kyeongan/SDE/python-udacity/README.md

 ## profanity.py
 - read a text file
-- check a text for curse words
+- check a text for curse words to check if it is cursed words using http://www.wdylike.appspot.com/?q=shit

 ## drawing.py
 - Drawing circle using turtle library